LuisSanchez/guidelines/README.md

-# guidelines
+# Guidelines
-Simple repo for guidelines on github commits
+Simple repo for guidelines on github commits.
+ES/EN